UPBGE/UPBGE-Docs/source/manual/logic_nodes/basic/events/custom/throw.rst

 .. figure:: /images/Logic_Nodes/send_node.png
    :align: right
+   :width: 215
    :alt: Send Node.

-The *Send* node creates an event that can be reacted to using the *Send* node or the *uplogic* module.
+The *Send* node creates an event that can be reacted to using the :doc:`./catch` node or the *uplogic* module.
 An Event can store *Content* and a *Messenger* can be assigned.

 .. note::